 - Ignore the pseudoscience – There’s a lot of nonsense told online and between men about how to fight hair loss.
 All sorts of secret natural remedies, vitamins, special light treatments, and alternative quick fixes.
 Steer well clear of these though.
 There’s usually zero scientific evidence behind them, and if they really worked, then they wouldn’t be secrets.
 Everyone would know about them and use them.
 Remember, treatments that actually work become popular.

 - Try Propecia – Or the generic version called finasteride, is one of the few real treatments that can be effective in combating MPB.
 It’s usually taken as a pill, and it works by reducing DHT levels in the scalp, keeping hairs growing for longer, slowing hair loss, and even reversing the signs of MPB for most men.
 Fuller, thicker hair can often be seen in as little as three months.

-- Try other treatments for male pattern baldness – Other options which have been proven to help include minoxidil (the generic drug sold under the brand name Regaine), which is applied directly to the scalp, and has also been proven to be effective in reversing MPB.
+- Try other treatments for male pattern baldness – Other options which have been proven to help include minoxidil (also sold under the brand name Rogaine), which is applied directly to the scalp, and has also been proven to be effective in reversing MPB.
 Ketoconazole shampoos, such as Nizoral, have also been shown to be effective at fighting MPB, especially when used together with another treatment, like finasteride.

-It’s never good when you first realise you’re going bald.
+It’s never good when you first realize you’re going bald.
 But it doesn’t have to be the end of the road for your hair.
 While male pattern baldness used to be irreversible, now you don’t have to accept it.
-Treatments like finasteride, can halt and even reverse it.
+Treatments like finasteride or minoxidil, can halt and even reverse it.